SAP-samples/btp-s4hana-kyma-business-process-extension/documentation/prepare/prerequisites/README.md

  If the connectivity service is not provisioned after creation of cluster by your administrator, you can do it by running the below command:

     kubectl apply -f ./script/connectivity.yaml

-## Prerequisites for SAP HANA Cloud

-Make sure that you have an instance of SAP HANA database in your space.
-See section [Create an SAP HANA Database Instance Using SAP HANA Cloud Central](https://help.sap.com/docs/HANA_CLOUD/9ae9104a46f74a6583ce5182e7fb20cb/784a1dbb421a4da29fb1e3bdf5f198ec.html) on SAP Help Portal for more details.